floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

 3D-APIs:

-- they specialize a parent resource object for a specific usage in shaders (for instance sampling the same image object as a texture versus using the image object as render target)
+- they specialize a parent resource object for a specific usage in shaders (for instance sampling an image object as a texture versus using the same image object as render target)
 - they can reinterpret the data in a resource object (for instance to a different pixel format or image type)
 - they can define a subset of the data in the resource object (for instance